 The advent of the Energy_net

-Internet will fuse with water and energy
+Internet will merge with water and energy

-and free million of people from poverty.
+and free millions of people from poverty.

 How we do it

 It just so happens that we build the most advanced and beautifully designed thermodynamic computer in the world.

 Our mission is to improve global living standards for the most in-need people in the world.
 We do that by providing solutions to some of the fundamental and global human needs: access to clean water and sanitation, free-energy and connectivity.

 Our primarily product is not necessarily water or electricity, but people’s happiness and well being.

 THE ENERGY NET